BMW 1 Series review - Practicality, comfort and boot space

 As with the bulk of its rivals, the BMW 1 Series is only available as a five-door hatchback.
 It’s now more traditional in its layout than ever, with a more cab-forward design that prioritises cabin space.

-Up front, this lends itself to an excellent driving position that’s in-keeping with the car’s sporty character – it’s easy to achieve a low, comfortable position without compromising visibility or comfort in your legs and arms.
+Up front, this lends itself to an excellent driving position that’s in-keeping with the car’s sporty character – it’s easy to achieve a low, comfortable position without compromising visibility or support in your legs and arms.
 Rearward visibility is not as good as in some rivals, but it’s still better than the restricted view in the Mazda 3.

-Elsewhere, cabin storage is ample, with good-sized cupholders and doorbins offering enough space for odds and ends.
+Elsewhere, cabin storage is ample, with good-sized cupholders and door bins offering enough space for odds and ends.
 A lidded compartment is found under the centre armrest, while a wireless phone charger can be added to the centre console just ahead of the gear lever.

 In typical BMW fashion, all major controls are intuitively located so that driving the 1 Series for the first time is a more accessible experience than in the idiosyncratic A-Class.

 The BMW 1 Series is wider than before but is still on a par with its rivals in terms of overall size.
 It’s around 4.3 metres long, 1.4 metres tall and 1.7 metres wide.
-The Mercedes A Class is marginally longer but similarly wide and tall.
+The Mercedes A-Class is marginally longer but similarly wide and tall.